PranavRao25/OS/OS.md

 Process 0 - idle
 Process 1 - init

+Init Process -
+first process that runs

+Idle Process -
+Used to help in context switching

+Process Creation:
+Input - Disk blocks (first block address, no of blocks)
+1. Find an empty slot in Process Descriptor
+2. In the Process Descriptor entry:
+	1. Mark the slot allocated
+	2. State - Ready
+	3. Initialise the save area ia, base, bound, psw
+	4. Load the data from the disk blocks into the save area

 System Call Interrupt Handler
 1. Save Context of caller
 2. Switch case based on required system call
 3. Move to the respective system call handler after getting the arguments
 4. Dispatcher()

+System Stack changes in Context switching:
+1. Empty when process enters/exits user mode
+2. Enter OS stack frame added to the stack (which contains the address translation, mode switching)
+3. OS figures the system call and calls the appropriate system call handler
+4. System call handler added as a stack frame
+5. Syscall handler calls dispatcher
+6. New process selected and switched (stack cleared)

+Exception handler:
+Halt the process
+Clear the process descriptor entry
+Call dispatcher

 Disk Handling
 Disk Queue maintains a list of required Disk Reads/Writes left to run